Seigenkousya/momone_fizzbuzz/README.md

 # momone_fizzbuzz
 ## What is this?
 This perl script is The CUTEST fizzbuzz program in the world.
-Use it at terminal is confured background black.
+Please use it at terminal that confugured background black.

 ## Auther (Thanks)
 The design of this program was drawn by Utau Aizaki (HOUBUNSHA CO.LTD) どうして私が美術科に!?(Why did I enter the Art Course!?)